 — Matthew 23:13-15 NLT

 "Raise the bar!"
 That was the Pharisees' goal, to see who could be the most righteous.
-A laudable goal until you realize that it was a righteousness few could approach, much less earn.
-When righteousness is based upon my ability to exceed my fellows, then something is really rotten.
-It also makes it extremely difficult for those who aren't raised in the incubator of Jewish Pharisaism to have a chance.
-They're shut out before they even start.
+A laudable goal until you realize that their standard was a righteousness few could approach.
+When righteousness is based on my ability to be better than my fellows, then something is really rotten.
+It was even worse for those who weren't raised in the incubator of Jewish Pharisaism.
+They were shut out before they even started.

-Despite their zeal for righteousness, the Pharisees destroy it, the people God intended to find it, and when they do get someone, they so corrupt him with their legalism that he's worse off than when he was a pagan.
+Despite their zeal for righteousness, the Pharisees destroyed it and the people God intended to find it, and when they did get someone, they so corrupted him with their legalism that he was worse off than when he was a pagan.

-Jesus reminds us that in his Kingdom, righteousness is about serving others, serving God without ostentatious show, and caring for new converts.
+Jesus reminds us that in his Kingdom righteousness is about serving and caring for others — all others, from the needy to new converts to long-time fellow-Christians, and serving God without ostentatious show.